ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 For the instance with the cached address book enabled, we realised that it took some time for the cached address book to warm up, as peers are only cached [following mututal authentication and running the identify protocol](https://github.com/ipfs/someguy/blob/316dbc27f3cfc4df1276a7afcff33f5b4f05688d/cached_addr_book.go#L176-L195) that would be initiated as a downstream effect of incoming content and peer routing requests, unless running with the accelerated DHT client, which performs a DHT crawl on startup.

 To determine when the cache was sufficiently warm, we observed the cached address book size [metric](https://github.com/ipfs/someguy/blob/316dbc27f3cfc4df1276a7afcff33f5b4f05688d/cached_addr_book.go#L80-L85) and waited until it stabilised, which takes around 12 hours, at which point the cache had about 30k peers.
-This metric continues growing gradually —at a much slower rate— eventually stagnating at ~60k peers, which correlates with the number of DHT servers [measured by ProbeLab](https://probelab.io/ipfs/kpi/#client-vs-server-node-estimate).
+This metric continues growing gradually —at a much slower rate— eventually stagnating at ~60k peers, which correlates with the number of DHT servers [measured by ProbeLab](https://probelab.io/ipfs/kpi/#client-vs-server-node-estimate) (measured in Q3 2025).

 ![cached address book size](../assets/someguy-cache/cached_addr_book_growth.png)